Alia5/SISR/docs/index.md

 SISR (pronounced "scissor") redirects Steam Input configurations to the system level (localhost or network).

+SISR takes controllers it receives from Steam (via Steam Input) and forwards them as emulated but more compatible controllers (indistinguishable from real hardware) to the OS.

 It can be used to circumvent issues with games and applications that do not support Steam Input or otherwise pose challenges, like (but not limited to):